Education in Norway: History of education in Norway

 Traditionally poorer counties like Finnmark and Hedmark have the highest shares of inhabitants who only have completed the compulsory primary education, with numbers as high as 38%.

-Under the Independent Schools Act of 2003, private schooling in Norway has become available for students to attend.
-However, very few exist in comparison to Norwegian public schools.
-Private schools must be founded upon a curriculum used and recognized internationally or an alternative approach to teaching- either religious or pedagogical.
+Under the Independent Schools Act of 2003, private schooling in Norway has become available.
+However, very few such schools exist in comparison to Norwegian public schools.
+Private schools must be founded upon a curriculum used and recognized internationally or an alternative approach to teaching – either religious or pedagogical.
 These schools must be approved by the government and are heavily grant-aided, and cannot select students based on subjectivity, such as skill or intelligence.